NotExperiencedDev/avr/docs/README.md

 # avr
 It is very simple project (blinking led) with ATMEL/CHIP AVR ATTiny10 (6 pin, very small).
 This project has basically 2 files - main.c, main.h

-the main.h contains some defined helpers (to set 0 or 1 on selected port, to setup ports) Project uses atmel util/delay.h library Microcontroller runs on 1MHz internal (default) clock.
+The main.h contains some defined helpers (to set 0 or 1 on selected port, to setup ports).

+Project uses atmel util/delay.h library.
+Microcontroller runs on 1MHz internal (default) clock.
 Led is connected to PB2 port.